Anastasios3/MetaHuman-DNA-Calibration/README.md

 ## Required Knowledge
 To use these tools, you should be familiar with:
-- Rigging in Maya
+- Rigging in Maya.
-- Python
+- Python.

 ## Optional Knowledge
 - C++ (for [DNACalib](docs/dnacalib.md) and its [API](docs/dnacalib_api.md))